causalincentives/causalincentives.github.io/index.md

 * **Damiano Fornasiere** University of Barcelona
 * **Pietro Greiner** University of Barcelona

-# Learn more and get involved
+## Learn more

-If you find our work interesting, here are some pointers for further reading and ways to get involved.
+If you find our work interesting, here are some pointers for background reading.

-## Background readings

 Our work builds on both the causality and the AGI safety literature.
 To be able to contribute to this area of research, you would need a reasonably deep understanding of both.